Elements of Effective Evaluations

 There are no experts in Toastmasters.
 There are no professors or instructors.
 We are all individuals who bring our own life experience to Toastmasters and work together to become better communicators and leaders.

-That’s a liberating to me.
+I find that notion liberating.
 No one is expecting me to provide perfect feedback.
 All I do is share what I saw, heard, and felt during the speech.
 I can’t be wrong about my own observations.
-I let the speaker draw their own conclusions from what I’ve said.
+I let the speaker draw their own conclusions from my evaluation.
 Over time, after a variety of input from different Toastmasters with unique perspectives, speakers will choose which advice to incorporate into their presentations and develop their own style.

 I always speak for myself, not the club members or the audience.
 I don’t know what anyone else saw, heard, or felt during the speech.
 They might have a different reaction to everything in my evaluation.
 I can only report on my own observations.